chitra1985/NLP/README.md

 It is the process of extracting features from raw data.
 In this, we are converting each word into vector because meachine learning models only understand Numbers.
 In NLP we also call it as Text Representation.
 * __CountVectorization__ : With this technique each review was then represented as a vector where each element corresponds to the frequency of a specific word in that review.
 Count Vectorization is simple to implement and computationally efficient.
 * __TF-IDF__ : **Term Frequency (TF)**  measures how frequently a word appears within a specific document. **Inverse Document Frequency (IDF)** measures how rare a word is across the entire corpus.
 Words that appear in many documents are given lower weights.
 TF-IDF gives more weight to words that are important within a specific document but rare across the entire corpus.

+By carefully selecting and applying appropriate text representation techniques, we can effectively transform the raw text data into meaningful numerical features that can be used to train accurate sentiment analysis models.

 ### Sentiment Modeling